bryanmontesv/incubator-spot/spot-oa/plugins/README.md

 - changeMenu
 - enableDisablePlugin

-Those actions performs different behaviors on SPOT, for example
+Those actions performs different behaviors on SPOT, for example:

 - getWidgets: when the page is loaded it calls another request to get all plugins for that pipeline.
-- sendWidgetMethodData: when the user submits the web form, it send a request including all data from the submitted plugin
+- sendWidgetMethodData: when the user submits the web form, it send a request including all data from the submitted plugin.
 - changeMenu: This action is performed when SPOT detect a Menu type plugin.
 - enableDisablePlugin: When the user activate or deactivate a plugin from plugin manager.